-Fact: For the child with ADHD, the difficult teen years are doubly hard.
+Fact: For the child with ADHD, the teen years are doubly hard.
 That’s because all the adolescent problems—peer pressure, the fear of failure both in school and with peers, low self-esteem—are harder for the ADHD child to handle.
 The desire to be independent, to try new and forbidden things—alcohol, drugs, and sexual activity—are ways that many teens with ADHD self-medicate.
-And you may wake up one morning to realize that the household rules that were working for years have been thrown out the window.
+Given this, you may wake up one morning to realize that the household rules that have been working for years seem to no longer apply.

-Know that as your teenager spends more time away from home, there will be demands for a later curfew and the use of the car.
-Listen to your child’s requests, give reasons for your opinion and listen to his or her opinion and negotiate.
+Know that as your teenager spends more time away from home, there will be demands for a later curfew and use of the car.
+Listen to your child’s requests, give reasons for your opinion, and then listen to his or her point of view and negotiate.
 Communication, negotiation, and compromise will prove helpful.

-I believe parents can help their teen with ADHD function successfully by coaching them in the following:
+I believe parents can help their teen with ADHD function successfully by coaching them in the following ways:

-- Teach your child to make lists: Making lists is a great way for your child to both be organized and have good self esteem as they check off each completed item.
+- Teach your child to make lists.
+Making lists is a great way for your pre-teen or teen to be organized and develop stronger self-esteem as they check off each completed item.

-- Help your child keep a routine: Help your teen or pre-teen stick to a routine.
+- Help your child keep a routine.
 This particularly helps kids with ADHD to rewire their thinking patterns through daily training.

-- Set aside a quiet time and place to do homework: More than most, adolescents with ADHD need time to unwind and get away from outside stimuli.
-A quiet, uncluttered space will help their brain function and cognitive ability, and gives them energy to focus.
+- Set aside a quiet time and place to do homework.
+More than most, adolescents with ADHD need time to unwind and get away from outside stimuli.
+A quiet, uncluttered space will help their brain function and cognitive ability and gives them the energy to focus.

-- Role model being safety-conscious: Kids with ADHD are more prone to accidents and injury.
+- Role model being safety-conscious.
+Kids with ADHD are more prone to accidents and injury.
 Make sure that you make safety a top priority in your house.
-Wear seat belts, use protective gear for sports.
+Wear seat belts, use protective gear for sports, etc.

-- Encourage your child to talk about problems with you: Low self esteem issues are prevalent for kids with ADHD.
+- Encourage your teen to talk about problems with you.
+Low self-esteem issues are prevalent among kids with ADHD.
 Keep the lines of communication open and listen to what they have to say.

-One last word of advice: although your child most probably has been periodically evaluated through the years, adolescence, with its raging hormones and physical changes, is a good time to have your child’s doctor do a complete re-evaluation of their health.
+One last word of advice.
+Although your child most likely has been evaluated periodically through the years, adolescence, with its raging hormones and physical changes, is a good time to have your child’s doctor do a complete re-evaluation of their health.